What constitutes "fair wear and tear" at a rental property?

-Generally speaking, at the end of a tenancy, the tenant is responsible for leaving the premises and its chattels as close to the same condition in which they were found as possible.
+Generally speaking, at the end of a tenancy, the Renter is responsible for leaving the premises and its chattels as close to the same condition in which they were found as possible.
 Consumer Affairs Victoria suggests that:

 These reports outline the condition of the property in detail and may also include photos and/or video of any items mentioned within the report.

-Tenants have an opportunity to add their own comments to the Condition Report, so long as it is signed returned to the managing agency within 3 business days of starting their lease.
+Renters have an opportunity to add their own comments to the Condition Report, so long as it is signed returned to the managing agency within 3 business days of starting their lease.

 With care, consideration and proper documentation, you can avoid crossing the line from fair wear and tear to damage and facing a potential bond dispute.